 Downsides to Credit Card Churning

-These can lower your credit score, especially if you rack up a ton of them in a short period of time.
+And they can lower your credit score, especially if you rack up a ton of them in a short period of time.

 Do you really want a $200 cash back bonus to put your home purchase in jeopardy?

 Secondly, each time you successfully open a new credit card, the average age of your accounts is shortened.

 Or frivolously ring up purchases to meet the spending requirements.
 Kind of reminds me of the movie Brewster’s Millions.

 Hey, it’s great to earn cash back, but not by spending more money than you normally spend.
 That kind of defeats the purpose, right?

 If they see that your credit history is full of open and closed credit card accounts, they may be quick to deny your application.

-Still, if you are new to the game, you can still take advantage of tons of different offers.
+But if you’re new to the game, you can still take advantage of tons of different offers.

-So if you want to make the most of credit card rewards, apply sparingly and only when a deal is too good to pass up.
+If you want to make the most of credit card rewards, apply sparingly and only when a deal is too good to pass up.
 Otherwise you might just cost yourself money in the process.